cubefs/cubefs/GOVERNANCE.md

 go to https://maintainers.cncf.io/ and open a PR to remove them under CubeFS;
 remove them from the cubefs.groups.io/g/maintainers mailing list.

-## Changes in Project Lead
+## Changes in Project Lead and Steering Committee

-Changes in project lead or term is initiated by opening a github PR.
+Changes in project lead or or steering committee members are initiated by opening a github PR.

 Anyone from CubeFS community can vote on the PR with either +1 or -1.

 Only the following votes are binding:
 1) Any maintainer that has been listed in the top-level [MAINTAINERS](MAINTAINERS.md) file before the PR is opened.
 2) Any maintainer from an organization may cast the vote for that organization.
-However, no organization should have more binding votes than 1/5 of the total number of maintainers defined in 1).
+However, no organization should have more binding votes than 1/2 of the total number of maintainers defined in 1).

-The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
+The PR should only be opened no earlier than 4 weeks before the end of the term.
-The PR should be kept open for no less than 4 weeks.
-The PR can only be merged after the end of the last project lead's term, with more +1 than -1 in the binding votes.
+The PR should be kept open for no less than 2 weeks.
+The PR can only be merged after the end of the last term, with more +1 than -1 in the binding votes.

-When there are conflicting PRs about changes in project lead, the PR with the most binding +1 votes is merged.
+When there are conflicting PRs about changes in project lead or Steering Committee, the PR with the most binding +1 votes is merged.

-The project lead can volunteer to step down.
+The project lead or Steering Committee member can volunteer to step down.

 ## Changes in Project Governance

-Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
+- Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
-The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
+- The PR should only be opened no earlier than 4 weeks before the end of the project lead's term.
-The PR should be kept open for no less than 4 weeks.
-The PR can only be merged follow the same voting process as in `Changes in Project Lead`.
+- The PR should be kept open for no less than 2 weeks.
+The PR can only be merged follow the same
+- voting process as in `Changes in Project Lead`.

+## vendor-neutrality

+- Vendors share communication channels of the community, such as social media and messaging platforms.
+- All vendors involved in the project are encouraged to actively participate in the topic selection process for public events.
+- Vendors can apply to participate in open-source conferences and events.
+The invitation should be cc'ed to `maintainers@cubefs.groups.io`.
+- The Steering Committee will review the application, and if it is approved, the Steering Committee can provide guidance on this matter.

 ## Decision making process